beartoothleastcostpath/beartoothleastcostpath.github.io/_posts/2022-06-21-How-to-Participate.md

 Beartooth Mountain 12,351

 How to Participate

 Enter your email by clicking the sign up tab in the top right corner, then click the Sign Up HERE link.

+Complete the course on your own time, it is approximately 50 miles and 30,000 verticle feet.

 Once you have completed your attempt, submit a GPS track to beartoothleastcostpath@gmail.com no later than September 22nd 2022 at 7:03 PM.